nodejs/node/doc/api/stream.md

 `writable._write()` can result in unexpected and inconsistent behavior depending on how the stream is being used.
 Using the callback ensures consistent and predictable handling of errors.

+If a Readable stream pipes into a Writable stream when Writable emits an error, the Readable stream will be unpiped.

 ```js
 const { Writable } = require('stream');